Off-road trailer

 An off-road trailer is designed to be towed behind a 4x4 or off-road vehicle to remote places not possible with a standard utility trailer.
 Most off-road trailers are associated with Overlanding, the self-reliant exploration of remote locales where the journey is as important as the destination.

 Types of off-road trailers

 Caravan

 Hard-sided, all living space, and storage are contained inside the trailer. it can have slide-out space such as an outdoor kitchen or gallery.

 Pop-Up

 A small compact trailer is designed as storage with slide-out features for kitchen or additional storage.
 Living space is packed down for travel and expanded for camping.
 Living space can be a pop-up or out that extends from the trailer.
+When packed, exterior height and center of gravity is often lower than traditional caravan, significantly reducing risk of rollover when offroading.

 Tear Drop

 While some teardrop trailers are not off-road specific many teardrops are designed with rugged tires, sturdy materials, and suspension flexibility to be taken off the pavement.
 All storage and living space is contained inside the trailer.
 Most models have the kitchen outside with a separate door or opening.